ItsOrv/Ai-Society/README.md

 All the math is documented in `MATHEMATICS.md`.
 Here's the high-level overview:

 **Neural Networks**: Standard feedforward networks with manual backpropagation.
 No autograd - gradients are computed explicitly.
-Uses He initialization and Adam optimizer (also implemented from scratch).
+Uses He initialization (uniform distribution for ReLU) and Adam optimizer (also implemented from scratch).

 **PPO**: Clipped surrogate objective to prevent large policy updates.
 GAE (lambda=0.95) for advantage estimation.
 Separate value network for baseline.
-Entropy bonus to encourage exploration.
+Entropy bonus added to policy loss to encourage exploration.

 **Environment**: 3D grid where each cell can be empty, contain a resource, or an obstacle.
 Robots move continuously in 3D space.
 Reward shaping based on distance to resources.
 Energy system with decay and resource collection.

 **Communication**: Range-based messaging with TTL.
 Robots broadcast resource locations, obstacle warnings, and coordination messages.
 Each robot maintains a local map of known resources and obstacles.
+Mixed mode uses history-based cooperation decisions.

 ## Output